philbertshea/tp/docs/UserGuide.md

         * `att -i 1-10 -w 3` gives you an error because persons 3, 4, 5 do not fulfill the restrictions.
         * You will need to mark attendance for the other people using `att -i 1-2,6-10 -w 3`.

+Examples:
+* `att -i 1 -w 3` marks the first student as attended Tutorial Week 3.
+* `att -i 2 -w 10 -mc` marks the second student as on MC for Tutorial Week 10.
+* `att -t T01 -w 1 -nt` marks the whole tutorial group T01 as No Tutorial for Tutorial Week 1.
+    * This means each student in tutorial group T01 has his attendance updated to No Tutorial.
+* `att -i 1-5 -w 3` marks the persons of indexes 1 to 5 (inclusive) of week 3 as Attended

 ### Locating persons by name: `find`